joelparkerhenderson/maturity-models/software/it/it_capability_maturity_framework_by_innovation_value_institute.md

 ## Managing IT like a Business

-1. Unmanaged
+1. Initial - Unmanaged

   * There is no IT strategy

   * There are no defined IT processes

-2. Cost Centre - IT is a cost centre
+2. Basic - Cost Centre - IT is a cost centre

   * Asset and cost centre systems are in place